hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/realtime-feed/3-sync-todos.md

 ---

-In the previous section we made a button that shows up only when there are new public todos in the database.
+In the previous section, we made a button that shows up only when there are new public todos in the database.
 Now lets make this button functional i.e. on pressing this button, newer todos should be fetched from the backend, synced with the local todos and the button must be dismissed.

 Go to `lib/data/feed_fetch.dart`, and add following query strings in it.

 ```dart
 +  static String loadMoreTodos = """ query loadMoreTodos (\$oldestTodoId: Int!) {
 +       todos (where: { is_public: { _eq: true}, id: {_lt: \$oldestTodoId}}, limit: 7, order_by: {